linuxserver/docker-swag/README.md

 ### Certbot Plugins

-SWAG includes many Certbot plugins out of the box, but not all plugins can be includes.
+SWAG includes many Certbot plugins out of the box, but not all plugins can be included.
 If you need a plugin that is not included, the quickest way to have the plugin available is to use our [Universal Package Install Docker Mod](https://github.com/linuxserver/docker-mods/tree/universal-package-install).

 Set the following environment variables on your container: